Data-Science-for-Linguists-2023/Kazakh-Russian-Code-Switching-Analysis/final_report.md

 ## Process Reflection

-It was very interesting at the same time challenging to carry out this project.
-First of all, at the beginning of the project, I struggled to find a 'right' dataset that addresses the project goals due to the scarcity of documented data for the Kazakh language compared to English or other well-known languages.
+It was very interesting, at the same time, challenging to carry out this project.
+First of all, at the beginning of the project, I struggled to find the 'right' dataset that addresses the project goals due to the scarcity of documented data for the Kazakh language compared to English or other well-known languages.
 I went back and forth between the [Kazakh Speech Corpus](https://issai.nu.edu.kz/kz-speech-corpus/) and the current Babel language pack.
-The former was solely designed for the Kazakh ASR purposes and therefore samples were manually selected by the researchers from books, news outlets, etc. to ensure the high quality of utterances.
-Moreover, authors cleaned out the Russian sentences or purely Russian words.
-So, there was no clear evidence for Kazakh-Russian code-switching within the conversation or sentence.
-Just having Russian borrowings in Kazakh sentences would be hard to count as pure code-switching.
-Thus, I switched to the Babel language pack that reflected the spontaneous conversation and therefore contained great examples of Kazak-Russian code-switching.
+The former was solely designed for Kazakh ASR purposes; therefore, samples were manually selected by the researchers from books, news outlets, etc. ensuring the high quality of utterances.
+Moreover, the authors cleaned out the Russian sentences or purely Russian words.
+So, there was no clear evidence of Kazakh-Russian code-switching within the conversation or sentence.
+Thus, I switched to the Babel language pack that reflected the spontaneous conversation and therefore contained great examples of Kazak-Russian code-switching instances.
 More detailed information on dataset comparisons can be found [here](https://github.com/Data-Science-for-Linguists-2023/Kazakh-Russian-Code-Switching-Analysis/blob/main/notebooks/datasetsComparison.ipynb)

-Next, finding the efficient annotation tool also took a while.
-First, I tried the LightTag platform, then the OxygenXML application but these trials were unsuccessful as was documented on progress report.
+Next, finding an efficient annotation tool also took a while.
+First, I tried the LightTag platform, then the OxygenXML application but these trials were unsuccessful as was documented on a progress report.
 LightTag was not suitable for the long text files while OxygenXML required considerable training to perform annotation.
-Finally, I chose the Labelbox platform that allowed to annotate the samples more coherently.
+Finally, I chose the Labelbox platform which allowed me to annotate the samples more coherently.
 However, the next challenge I faced was parsing highly nested JSON files since the Labelbox platform renders output as nested dictionaries.
-Nevertheless, with great help of course instructors I was finally able to carry out initial analysis of Kazakh-Russian CS and arrive at preliminary results as discussed above.
+Nevertheless, with the great help of course instructors, I was finally able to carry out an initial analysis of Kazakh-Russian CS and arrive at preliminary results as discussed above.

+## Abbreviations

+Kaz - Kazakh, Rus - Russian, ACC — accusative, GEN — genitive, DAT - Dative, INST - instrumental, part — particle, 2PS —2nd person, poss. - possessive suffix, Fut - future suffix, modal.verb - modal verb.

 ## References